- Get Involved

 Executive DirectorBethanie Walder joined the Society for Ecological Restoration as Executive Director in September 2015 and has more than 20 years’ experience in environmental conservation, restoration and education.

-Prior to joining the SER, Bethanie served as the Executive Director of Wildlands CPR, where she oversaw several highly successful conservation and restoration campaigns, including a program that has secured more than $400 million in U.S. Congressional appropriations for watershed restoration on national forest lands.
-Bethanie also worked as an organizational development, strategic planning and natural resources management consultant.
-She has led workshops and given lectures and presentations on ecological restoration and conservation at conferences, seminars and universities across the United States and in Canada, Ireland and Brazil.
+Prior to joining the SER, Bethanie served as the Executive Director of Wildlands CPR, where she oversaw several highly successful conservation and restoration campaigns.
+Bethanie has also worked as an organizational development, strategic planning and natural resources management consultant.
 She was a founding member of several coalitions and non-governmental organizations including Women’s Voices for the Earth and the Washington Watershed Restoration Initiative.
-Bethanie also served on numerous Boards of Directors and Steering Committees including her current positions on the boards of the Missoula Community Foundation and Writing Coaches of Missoula.
+She is responsible for helping guide SER's overall work to achieve its mission of advancing the science, practice and policy of ecological restoration.

-Bethanie has an undergraduate degree in Political Science and International Studies from Duke University and a Master's of Science in Environmental Studies from the University of Montana.
-She lives, works and plays in Missoula, Montana.
+Bethanie has an undergraduate degree in Political Science and International Studies from Duke University and a Master of Science in Environmental Studies from the University of Montana.
+She lives, works, and plays in Missoula, Montana.